1965 Argentine Air Force C-54 disappearance: Passengers and crew

-The aircraft was carrying nine Argentine crew members and 53 cadet passengers from Argentina, one cadet from Peru and five officers.
+The aircraft was carrying nine Argentine crew members.
 Of the 59 passengers, 53 were Argentine cadets, five Argentine military officers and one Peruvian cadet.

 Search

 Initial searches for survivors were made by the United States Navy until November 17, 1965 when attempts ceased.
 Relatives rejected the official version and continued to demand the search for the plane in the Costa Rican jungle, convinced that the aircraft could well be in some inaccessible place and not on the seabed.
 The suspicions were strengthened when it became known that some of the personal belongings of the missing passengers that had been supposedly recovered, had actually been transported by passengers on the other plane.
 In addition, at that point, it had been revealed that the aircraft was not in perfect mechanical condition and that it had been flying overweight.
 Relatives travelled to Central America to continue the search on their own.
 Groups of relatives of the cadets and officers repeatedly entered the Costa Rican jungle and made contact with the natives who lived around the Cordillera de Talamanca, looking for any clue that would allow them to find the whereabouts of their loved ones.
 However, they would inevitably return empty-handed.

 A total of 23 expeditions were made to the Talamanca in the Costa Rica jungle, using more than 50 flights in planes and helicopters.
 The search was halted in 1967.
 According to the Civil Aviation of Costa Rica and to the relatives, the aircraft is somewhere in the jungle.
-In 2015 the Argentine Air Forces carried out four searches called Esperanza, both by land and by sea, which ended without results.
+In 2015 the Argentine Air Forces carried out four search missions called Esperanza, both by land and by sea, which ended without results.